 Your tax attorney can evaluate your case to determine the most efficient way to resolve your tax debt.

 Ayar Law provides creative solutions to your tax problems, including Offers in Compromise and penalty abatement.
-Call us at 248-262-3400 to schedule a consultation with one of our tax attorneys.
+Call us at 800.571.7175 to get free, no-obligation tax advice from one of our highly skilled, experienced IRS tax attorneys.